aws-samples/aws-modernization-with-sumologic/content/030_self_guided_setup/38_sumo_setup.md

 Log into your Sumo Logic account, click **Home** > **Certification** tab > **Get Certified** to open the [Learning Management System](https://learn.sumologic.com/).
 Here you will find the email and current password required for these labs.
 You will use the password in these labs.

 {{% notice note %}}
-If you need a Sumo Logic account, you can [sign up for a free trial](https://www.sumologic.com/sign-up/).
+If you need a Sumo Logic account, you can [sign up for a free trial](https://aws.amazon.com/marketplace/pp/prodview-o622lpl6biu6s?sr=0-2&ref_=beagle&applicationId=AWSMPContessa) through the AWS Marketplace site.
 {{% /notice %}}

+### Access the Training Environment

 To access the training lab environment: